saturnlighting/literature-review/README.md

 effect on cycling levels during the night.
 The impact is higher among women.
-More research on the effect of road lighting specifically on cycling is needed, including in developing countries, in countries with different latitudes to most Western countries, and on the different impact that road lighting has on cyclists of different ages and social groups. <Conclusion>
+More research on the effect of road lighting specifically on cycling is needed, including in developing countries, in countries with extreme latitudes, and on the different impact that road lighting has on cyclists of different ages and social groups. <Conclusion>

 <!-- To what extent darkness or lack of road lighting deter people from cycling? -->
 <!-- Linear cycling infrastructure at ground level, such as cycle lanes, have received the bulk of research and policy attention in relation to investment in cycling.  -->